gulays/Airbnb_Reviews/Proposal.md

 ## Question/Need

 This project will explore Airbnb reviews to provide additional, more descriptive keywords/ filters to travellers so that they would find an Airbnb that fits their needs.
-The result of the project would also find keywords which povide more insight beyond original numeric ratings.
-The findings would also reveal what Airbnb users most care about the house.
+The findings would eveal what Airbnb users most care about the house.
+In other words, I will explore which listings properties like neighboorhood, cleanness, safety, house amenities lead to a good/bad experience based on overall customer reviews.
+Lastly, the analysis provide more insight beyond original numeric ratings.

 ## Data